Catching Up On Sleep During The Weekend Won’t Make Up For Lack Of Sleep During The Week,

 Everyone knows sleep is important and essential to a healthy lifestyle.
 However, not everyone prioritizes proper rest as much as they should.
-While most people are expected to get up early during the week for school or work, the weekends often provide an opportunity to catch up on that much needed rest.
-While it is a common misconception that you can make up for lost sleep during the weekends, medical professionals say ‘catching up on sleep’ isn’t really possible, according to ABC News.
+While most people are expected to get up early during the week for school or work, the weekends often provide an opportunity to catch up on that much-needed rest.
+While it is a common misconception that you can make up for lost sleep during the weekends, medical professionals say “catching up on sleep” isn’t really possible, according to ABC News.

 Many people may feel that they don’t need as much sleep as others to function as normal.
 However, they might not realize the harm they are doing to their body.
-When you fail to secure adequate sleep during the week you’re going to face a number of negative health side effects.
-Of course their are the obvious side effects of lack of focus and difficult concentrating, but there are other consequences that might not be as obvious.
+When you fail to secure adequate sleep during the week, you’re going to face a number of negative health side effects.
+Of course, there are the obvious side effects of lack of focus and difficulty concentrating, but there are other consequences that might not be as obvious.
 Doctors say that not getting enough sleep can make you more at risk for sickness, stress, and anxiety.

 Author Kenneth P. Wright Jr., Ph.D., professor of integrative physiology at the University of Colorado at Boulder, spoke of these potential risks.